Update Your Lawn Care

 Fine-textured compost is best as it quickly sinks into the lawn.
 Fertilizer spreaders work well for this or rake it in.
 Aim for a depth of ¼ to ½ inch.
 For every 1,000 square feet of lawn, you’ll need ¾ to 1 ½ cubic yards of compost.
 Avoid coarse compost unless you’re okay with a lawn covered with black “dirt” for a couple of weeks.

-Compost tea is sometimes available or you can make your own.
+Compost Tea: Compost Tea is sometimes available, or you can make your own.
 Fill a burlap sack with one-part compost and suspend it in five-parts water for several days in a large can or bucket.
 Aerate the water around the sack with a pond or fish tank aerator.
 Keep it cool and out of the sun.
 Spray it on the lawn with a pump- or hose-sprayer, full strength, or diluted with water.
 Apply in spring when the grass starts to green up, and then once a month.

 If you use chemicals, it’s less expensive, more effective, and healthier all around to treat a specific weed rather than the whole lawn.
 Better yet, use healthy mowing and watering practices, aerate your lawn, and apply compost.